xamarin/Xamarin.Auth/samples/Xamarin.Auth.SampleData/SampleData/Providers/00-readme.md

-﻿# Secure / Sensitive / Private Data Folder
+﻿# InSecure / inSensitive / Public Data Folder

 This folder consists of:

-*	c# files with private/senstive/secret/hidden data
+*	c# files with public/insenstive/open/exposed data
 	in this case for OAtuh providers for this sample
     *   c# code is
+        *   included into project in project file (csproj)
+        *   code can be pushed to the repo
+        *   this code calls to partial method implementation[s]
+*   c# files in secure/ folder with private/sensitive/secret/hidden data
+    *   c# code is
         *   included into project in project file (csproj) by the means of wildcards
         *   excluded/ignored for source versioning by the means of .gitignore
+        *   code contains sensitive data in partial methods

 ## Goal and Implementation

 *	goal
 	*	make samples compile clean
 	*	hide private/sensitive/secret data like API keys (Client Key, Customer key)

 ## Project File (csproj)